kylereicks/picturefill.js.wp/readme.txt

 == Upgrade Notice ==

-= 1.2.5 =
+= 1.2.6 =
-This version update only updates the minified version of the picturefil.js script, which was missed whenn updating versionn 1.2.4 a few hours ago.
+This version update fixes a bug which was preventing @2x images from responding as expected.